 The world of social media marketing has exploded.
-Before we focused heavily on our SEO (search engine optimization) efforts.
+Before social media, we focused on our SEO (search engine optimization) efforts.
 But now, social media plays a big part of our online marketing strategies and having that content managed, and well written is extremely important.
 No question that SEO and Google are still important but sharing on social media is becoming a new source of traffic.
 The hours you put into content creation have to bring in results.
 If you can’t engage, you won’t get shares, and your traffic will stay flat.

 Without trying to create many fancy strategic claims or plans, here are the essentials of writing for social media.
-I have been in the business of writing, translation, localization, media, online marketing, TV advertising, billboard advertising, subway and limited-time-terminal advertising (i.e. plasma screens in a taxi, subway train or bus) for 20 years.
+I have been in the business of writing, translation, localization, media, online marketing, TV advertising, billboard advertising, subway and limited-time-terminal advertising (i.e., plasma screens in a taxi, subway train or bus) for 20 years.

 The great news is that writing engaging content that gets people to share will also get you better results on Google search results.